openqasm/openqasm/README.md

 ### Examples

-The examples can be found under the [examples](examples) folder.

-They are OpenQASM files, i.e.:
+OpenQASM 3.0 source code looks like the following.
+Several more examples of OpenQASM source code may be found in the [examples folder](examples).
 ```text
 /*
  * Repeat-until-success circuit for Rz(theta),